Magyar57/mugOS/Docs/CompilersAndLinkers.md

 Building the OS, as of any program, takes two steps: compilation and linking.

 Both gcc, clang, ld and lld are supported.
 The default is the LLVM toolchain, as it support cross-compilation by default.
+To change which compiler and linker is used, modify the environment variables in the `BuildScripts/Config.mk` script, as shown below.

-If you wish to use gcc, you will need to recompile it.
-And if you wish to use ld, you will need to recompile binutils.
-This is handled automatically by the `BuildScripts/Toolchain.mk` makefile: run `make toolchain` **at the top** of the projet directory tree.
+Note 1: If you wish to use gcc or ld, you will need to recompile the right
+        packages (see the corresponding section below)

-Note: By default, it will build for the x86_64 architecture.
-If you wish to build for another architecture, (e.g. arm64) add the `make toolchain -E ARCH=arm64` option.
+Note 2: By default, it will build for the x86_64 architecture.
+If you wish to build for
+        another architecture, (e.g. arm64) add the `make toolchain -E ARCH=arm64` option.

 ## Compilers

-To change compiler, replace the "TARGET_CC" value in `BuildScripts/Config.mk`.

-- x86_64 GCC: `x86_64-elf-gcc`
+- x86_64 Clang (default): `TARGET_CC=clang --target=x86_64-none-elf`
-- x86_64 Clang: `clang --target=x86_64-none-elf`
+- x86_64 GCC: `TARGET_CC=x86_64-elf-gcc`

 ## Linkers

-To change compiler, replace the "TARGET_LD" value in `BuildScripts/Config.mk`.

-Note: Only calling the linker directly is supported.
+Note: Only direct invocation of the linker is supported.

-- x86_64 LD: `x86_64-elf-ld`
+- x86_64 LLD (default): `TARGET_LD=ld.lld` and `TARGET_LIBS=`
-- x86_64 LLD: `ld.lld`
+- x86_64 LD: `TARGET_LD=x86_64-elf-ld` and `TARGET_LIBS=-lgcc -L$(TOOLCHAIN_PATH)/lib/gcc/x86_64-elf/[version]`
+  (replace version with the value in the GCC_URL variable)

 ## Building your toolchain

-If you're NOT using LLVM (clang/lld), you'll need to build what you wish to use:
+If you're NOT using LLVM (clang/lld), you'll need to build what you wish to use.
+This is handled automatically by the `BuildScripts/Toolchain.mk` script.

+Build the tools that you need, from **the top** of the project directory tree:

+- Clang: N/A
+- LLD: N/A
-- ld: `make toolchain_binutils`
+- LD: `make toolchain_binutils`
-- gcc: `make toolchain_binutils toolchain_gcc`
+- GCC: `make toolchain_binutils && make toolchain_gcc`